 February Diary

-Buddleia, crepe myrtle, cuphea, fuchsia, gardenia, grevillea hybrids, hibiscus, plumbago, roses, oleander - Annuals & Perennials:
+- Trees & Shrubs: Buddleja, crepe myrtle, cuphea, fuchsia, gardenia, grevillea hybrids, hibiscus, plumbago, roses, oleander

-Aster, begonia, celosia, cosmos, geranium, impatiens, petunia, marigold, phlox, portulaca, salvia, alyssum, verbena, zinnia - Bulbs:
+- Annuals & Perennials: Aster, begonia, celosia, cosmos, geranium, impatiens, petunia, marigold, phlox, portulaca, salvia, alyssum, verbena, zinnia

-Amaryllis, canna, dahlia, dietes, daylily - Climbers:
+- Bulbs: Amaryllis, canna, dahlia, dietes, daylily

 - In temperate and cool zones, plant cyclamen.

 - Give fruit trees a complete plant food to ensure fruit in spring.
 Citrus trees growing in the ground expect two good meals a year and February is one of those two important mealtimes (August is the other).
+We love Gyganic for Fruit and Citrus!

 - After pruning, feed roses, hydrangeas and hibiscus complete fertiliser or rotted manure.